rhdtownsend/gyre/doc/sphinx/source/user-guide/non-ad-calculations.rst

 along the imaginary axis should be comparable to that along the real axis; this ensures that the contour-tracing algorithm behaves well.

-Finally, as with the adiabbatic method, you may also wish to use the following setting in the :nml_g:`num` namelist group:
+Finally, as with the adiabatic method, you may also wish to use the following setting in the :nml_g:`num` namelist group:

 * :nml_n:`diff_scheme`\ =\ :nml_v:`'MAGNUS_GL2'`